Flying BVLOS with multiple payloads

 Aalborg University Drone Research Lab focuses on drone research on all kinds of aspects like autonomy, communication, safety and risk, industrial use and mapping.

-“After extensive research on the Long Range UAV market we chose the HEF 32 UAV because of the high professional level of technicians, knowledge and elaborate documentation.
-High Eye also has a manned aviation background and is very open in its approach and communication”, Anders says, Professor & Manager of Drone Research Lab of Aalborg University.
+“After extensive research on the Long Range UAV market, we chose the HEF 32 Airboxer UAV because of the high professional level of technicians, knowledge and elaborate documentation.
+High Eye also has a manned aviation background and is very open in its approach and communication”, Anders says, professor & manager of Drone Research Lab of Aalborg University.